 The autofocus mechanism is not perfect.
 Focusing may be difficult when taking pictures under the following conditions ((a) to (f) below).
-These also apply to manual focusing using the focus indicator in the viewfinder.
-If the subject cannot be focused automatically, set the focus mode lever to

-MF and use the manual focus mode to focus on the subject with the aid of the matte field in the viewfinder. (p.127)
+These also apply to manual focusing using the focus indicator ■ in the viewfinder.
+If the subject cannot be focused automatically, set the focus mode lever to ■ MF and use the manual focus mode to focus on the subject with the aid of the matte field in the viewfinder. (p.133)

-- (a) Extremely low-contrast subjects such as a white wall in the focus points range. - (b) Subjects which do not reflect much light within the focus points range. - (c) Fast moving objects. - (d) Strongly reflected light or strong backlighting (bright background). - (e) If vertical or horizontal line patterns appear within the focus points range. - (f) Multiple subjects in the foreground and background within the focus points range.
+- (a) Extremely low-contrast subjects such as a white wall in the focusing area. - (b) Subjects which do not reflect much light within the focusing area. - (c) Fast moving objects. - (d) Strongly reflected light or strong backlighting (bright background). - (e) If vertical or horizontal line patterns appear within the focusing area. - (f) Multiple subjects in the foreground and background within the focusing area.

-Subject may not be focused even when ● (focus indicator) is displayed when (f) above applies.
+Subject may not be focused even when $\ensuremath{\bullet}$ (focus indicator) is displayed when (f) above applies.